Cibiv/EvoNAPS/EvoNAPS_database/README.md

 $ python3 get_model_parameters.py --help
 ```

-The [get_model_parameters.py](get_model_parameters.py) script is essentially centered around a single function that creates and executes the query, namely the *fetchParameters()* function.
-The function can be easily imported to be used in other python scripts, whould you wish to do so.
+The [get_model_parameters.py](get_model_parameters.py) script is essentially centred around a single function that creates and executes the query, namely the *fetchParameters()* function.
+The function can be easily imported to be used in other python scripts, should you wish to do so.

 ## **Create statements**